Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 However, even if you are the product manager or chief architect, today's problems are too complex to take on without a lot of guiding opinions.
 I've more than once seen product architecture updates fail because one person, by himself, chose an architecture or requirements that didn't make sense.
+And giving a PM unrestrained control of engineering is just as likely to break down.

 {% include callout.html
 content="When a team is available, deciding by yourself only makes sense if the ROI on communication tools is not there."